awesome-astra/docs/docs/pages/tools/plugins/github-actions.md

 ## Github Repository Configuration

 !!! note "Note"
     It is not rocket science.
-We ask github for an ubunutu environment, we install the [Astra CLI](../../astra/astra-cli.md) and we use the `CLI` to create a database.
+We ask github for an ubuntu environment, we install the [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) and we use the `CLI` to create a database.

 ### Create a secret for token